2019/20 | Conestoga College

 Note: The Bookstore accepts VISA, MasterCard, American Express, cash, ONE Card Condor Cash, or debit card.
 The Bookstore does not accept personal cheques.
 Credit cards cannot be accepted over the telephone.

-The Conestoga Career Centre is a FREE Employment and Training resource Centre, open year-round to the public.
-Programs are funded through Employment Ontario and are available for individuals who are not in school full-time, youth, newcomers to Canada with a Permanent Resident Card, internationally-trained individuals, career changers, and first time job seekers.
+The Conestoga Career Centre is a FREE Employment and Training service, open year-round to the public.
+Programs are provincially funded through Employment Ontario and are available for individuals who are working under 20 hours per week and not in school full-time.

 For more information, contact or drop-in to a Career Centre near you: